-- Participants are interested in any subtopic in survey methodology.
+- Participants are interested in any subtopic in social research or survey methodology.

 - During the course the statistical software package R will be used, which should be installed on participants computers.
-A short introduction will be given in the first afternoon session.
+A brief introduction will be given in the first afternoon session.

-- are interested in conducting their own research synthesis, especially using the free software package R;
+- they are interested in conducting their own research synthesis, especially using the free software package R;

-- consider to prepare a Master thesis, a PhD thesis, or a scientific publication in survey methodology using quantitative research synthesis methods.
+- they consider preparing a Master thesis, a PhD thesis, or a scientific publication in social sciences or survey methodology using quantitative research synthesis methods.

 Course and Learning Objectives:

 By the end of the course participants will: